hlc1023/gen711_final/README.md

 # Project: Bacterial Genome Assembly

 ## Background
+Identification of two unknown bacteria species.
+Hannah Conway
 The starting data includes two sets of raw fastq files for two unknown bacteria.
 This includes a forward and a reverse read file for each set.
+These sample were sequenced using Illumina HiSeq 2500, paired-end, 250 bp sequencing reads.
-The ultimate goal of the project is to identify the species of bacteria and create figures analyze and visualize the genome.
+The ultimate goal of the project is to identify the species of bacteria and create figures that analyze and visualize the genome.

 ### Basic Read Assessment

 #### Number of raw reads for each file:
 02_S65_L001_R1_001.fastq.gz: 38429
 02_S65_L001_R2_001.fastq.gz: 37827
 04_S62_L001_R1_001.fastq.gz: 14476
 04_S62_L001_R2_001.gastq.gz: 14497

 #### Total number of raw reads in all four files:
 2747202